Honda N360: N600

 The larger-engined N600 was developed alongside the N360 in order to target export markets like the US and Europe, where motorways demanded higher top speeds.
 It was also briefly sold in the domestic Japanese market, however, where it went on sale in July 1968 as the N600E.
 Only 1,500 examples were sold until early 1969 when the N600 was discontinued in Japan; because of its larger engine it did not qualify for any of the tax and insurance breaks given to kei cars even though it was as small as one.
+The larger engine meant that the spare tire had to be moved from its usual position in the engine room to being underslung at the rear of the car.

 Just seven months after road testing the N360, Britain's Motor magazine tested a Honda N600 in November 1968.
 They reported that it had a top speed of 77.1 mph and could accelerate from 0-60 mph in 19 seconds.
 An overall fuel consumption of 36.3 mpgimp was achieved.
 The test car was priced in the UK at £589 including taxes, at a time when the Mini 850 was retailing for £561.
 The testers were impressed to find 1100 cc performance from a 600 cc car, but found it 'very noisy when extended'.
 They found the Honda as easy to drive and park, and 'quite well equipped'.
 The performance figures put the car at or near the top of its class under most criteria, reflecting its favourable power-to-weight ratio.
-The car was thus 5 mph faster than the 72 mph achieved by rival magazine Autocar in an N360 in May 1968, and more than ten seconds quicker to 60 mph which the N360 achieved in 29.3 seconds.
+The car was thus 5 mph faster than the 72 mph achieved by rival magazine Autocar in an N360 in May 1968, and more than ten seconds quicker to which the N360 achieved in 29.3 seconds.
 Consistent with its slower performance, the N360 squeezed 3 extra miles out of a (UK) gallon of fuel, managing an overall 39.4 mpgimp.